Planning on spending 14 days in Peru? Looking for the perfect Japan 2-week itinerary? You’re in the right place.

 Day 6 – Nikko Day-Trip

-- If you have a JR Pass you can take a Shinkansen from Tokyo station to Utosonomiya, then transfer to the Nikko line and ride it to the final stop.
-Total journey time is around 90 minutes (Click here to search schedules).
-If you don’t have a JR Pass take the Tobu Nikko Line, which runs directly from Asakusa Station in northeast Tokyo (Click here to learn more about Tobu Nikko line prices and schedules).
+- If you have a JR Pass you can take the JR Tohoku Shinkansen from Tokyo station to Utosonomiya, then transfer to the JR Nikko Line and ride it to the final stop.
+The total journey time is around 90 minutes (Check Hyperdia to search updated schedules) and prices without the Pass are around ¥2,590 (23 USD) one way.

-Day 7 – Travel Day
+Day 7 – Tokyo to Osaka

 Day 8 & 9 – Osaka